SystemsApproach/tcpcc/aqm.rst

 reduction in arriving traffic to allow the queue to drain, bringing the sojourn time back below the target.

-There are more details to CoDel presented in the paper listed below, including extensive simulations to indicate its effectiveness across a wide range of scenarios.
-It has been implemented in the Linux kernel which has aided in its deployment and it has been standardized as \"experimental\" by the IETF in RFC 8289.
+There are more details to CoDel presented in the Nichols and Jacobson paper, including extensive simulations to indicate its effectiveness across a wide range of scenarios.
+It is implemented in the Linux kernel, which has aided in its deployment.
+The algorithm has also been standardized as \"experimental\" by the IETF in RFC 8289.

 .. _reading_codel: